 Associate Vice President, Academic Affairs

-Mrs. Naseem Koylass was appointed Associate Vice President of Academic Affairs in November 2009.
-She holds a M.Sc in Economics, a Diploma in Educational Administration and a B.Sc.
-Economics from the University of the West Indies.
+Dr. Naseem Koylass is currently the Associate Vice President of Academic Affairs at the College of Science, Technology and Applied Arts of Trinidad and Tobago (COSTAATT).
+She is the holder of a Doctor of Education in Educational Leadership/ Curriculum and Instruction from the University of Phoenix, a Master of Science in Economics, a Diploma in Educational Administration and a Bachelor of Science in Economics from the University of the West Indies.

-She has considerable experience in teaching and in higher education administration both in Trinidad and Tobago and the wider region.
-She was a senior lecturer (economics and mathematics) and department head at the St. Arthur Lewis Community College in St. Lucia until 1998 when she joined NIHERST and spearheaded the development of the Business Studies Department which has since grown to be one of the largest departments within COSTAATT.
-Mrs. Koylass is currently a doctoral learner pursuing studies in educational leadership, curriculum and instruction.
+Dr. Koylass has considerable experience in teaching and in higher education administration both in Trinidad and Tobago and the wider region.
+She was a senior lecturer (economics and mathematics) and department head at the Sir Arthur Lewis Community College in St. Lucia until 1998 when she returned to Trinidad and joined NIHERST, where she spearheaded the development of the Business Studies Department, which has since grown to become one of the largest departments within COSTAATT.
+Dr. Koylass also plays a critical leadership role in all accreditation and quality assurance activities at the College.

 Ms. Carla Alonzo